Ignacy Hryniewiecki: Aftermath

 Hryniewiecki's identity was established only posthumously in April 1881.
 During the trial of the tsaricides, he was simply referred to as "the person who died on March 1, and lived under the false name of Elnikov."
 During his post-arrest confession, Andrei Zhelyabov refused to identify his body.
-Rysakov, the first bomb-thrower and turncoat, had only known Hryniewiecki by his party pseudonyms, and was thus unable to reveal his true name.
+Rysakov, the first bomb-thrower, had only known Hryniewiecki by his party pseudonyms, and was thus unable to reveal his true name.
 His surname was first revealed by the arrested member of People's Will, Kolodkevich.
 This was further corroborated and supplemented by members of St. Petersburg Technological Institute, as well as by his relations in his hometown.

 Hryniewiecki and his fellow conspirators had hoped that the assassination would precipitate a political or social revolution.
 However, it instead impelled Alexander III to step up state repression and abrogate many of his predecessor's reforms.
 Numerous arrests depleted the executive committee, which together with the intensified police surveillance dealt serious blows to the movement.
 Many historians have therefore regarded the assassination as a Pyrrhic victory and a prelude to the decline of the revolutionary movement in the 1880s.

 The role of a bomb-thrower was known to carry with it the likelihood of death, and the designated bomb-throwers such as Hryniewiecki took that role knowingly, and accepted a suicide mission.
 Hryniewiecki is therefore sometimes considered to be the first suicide bomber.

 A chapel and later the Resurrection Cathedral (in popular parlance, "the Savior on the Blood") was erected on the spot of Alexander's assassination on Catherine Canal.
 In May 1975, the bridge near the scene of the incident was named after Hryniewiecki as the Grinevitsky Bridge, until it was renamed Novo-Konyushenny Bridge in 1998.